galaxyproject/iwc/README.md

 ### Import process:
  - submit a pull request (PR) that adds a link to a GA file and metadata
  - confirm that the GA and metadata conform to standards (linting criteria to be defined)
- - test the worklflow
+ - test the workflow
- - if linting passes, tests pass, and human review passes PR is merged and added to registry list
+ - if linting passes, tests pass, and human review passes, PR is merged and added to registry list

 ### Meeting minutes:
  * [https://github.com/galaxyproject/iwc/issues/3](the notes) from the initial meeting at GCCBOSC2018 CoFest